Play is Hope

 We created multicultural performance events in the communities, organized panels in conferences and took online courses together.
 We played in camps and communities across Europe.

-We offered consultations to other grassroots organizations and we launched Dialogues Across Borders , a series of interactive exhibitions that is now spreading across Europe and is hosted by Tate Exchange this Spring.
+We offered consultations to other grassroots organizations and we launched Dialogues Across Borders , a series of interactive exhibitions that is now spreading across Europe and was hosted by Tate Exchange in March 2017.
 We bring together grassroots organizers and co-create stages of development with and for them to impact their local communities and the world.

 Why Independent Fundraising?